 Impact of Weather

-To account for weather differences within Pennsylvania Equivalent Full Load Hours (ELFH) were taken from the US Department of Energy’s Energy Star Calculator that provides ELFH values for seven Pennsylvania cities: Allentown, Erie, Harrisburg, Philadelphia, Pittsburgh, Scranton, and Williamsport.
+To account for weather differences within Pennsylvania Equivalent Full Load Hours (ELFH) were taken from the US Department of Energy’s ENERGY STAR Calculator that provides ELFH values for seven Pennsylvania cities: Allentown, Erie, Harrisburg, Philadelphia, Pittsburgh, Scranton, and Williamsport.
 These cities provide a representative sample of the various climate and utility regions in Pennsylvania.

 Algorithms for Energy Efficient Measures

-The following pages present measure-specific algorithms.
+The following sections present measure-specific algorithms.

+This Page Intentionally Left Blank

 Residential Measures

-The measurement plan for residential high-efficiency cooling and heating equipment is based on algorithms that determine a central air conditioner’s or heat pump’s cooling/heating energy use and peak demand.
+The method for determining residential high-efficiency cooling and heating equipment energy impact savings is based on algorithms that determine a central air conditioner’s or heat pump’s cooling/heating energy use and peak demand contribution.
 Input data is based both on fixed assumptions and data supplied from the high efficiency equipment AEPS application form or EDC data gathering.
 The algorithms also include the calculation of additional energy and demand savings due to the required proper sizing of high-efficiency units.

 The savings will be allocated to summer/winter and on-peak/off-peak time periods based on load shapes from measured data and industry sources.
 The allocation factors are documented below in the input value table.